radiantlogic-v8/documentation-ia-selfmanaged/documentation/run-ops/upgrading.md

 ---
 title: Solution Upgrades
-description: Identity Analytics self-managed solution upgrade guides
+description: Identity Analytics solution upgrade guides using the CLI
 ---

 # Upgrading the application